 Sullivan L.L., K.P.
 Sperry, M.J.
 Michalska-Smith, D.A.
-Moeller, A.K.
+Moeller, & A.K.
 Shaw.
-Ignoring dispersal variation in network models can both over- and under-predict estimates of landscape connectivity. in revision.
+Ignoring dispersal variation in network models can both over- and under-predict estimates of landscape connectivity. in review.

 Benning, J.W.*, and D.A.
 Moeller.
 2019.
 Maladaptation beyond a geographic range limit driven by antagonistic and mutualistic biotic interactions across an abiotic gradient.
 Evolution 73: 2044-2059. pdf

 Gorton, A.J.*, P. Tiffin, and D.A.
 Moeller.
 2019.
 Does adaptation to historical climate shape plant responses to future rainfall patterns?
 A rainfall manipulation experiment with common ragweed.
 Oecologia 190:941-953. pdf